NutriCare:

 Intervention on Optimizing Nutritional Status, Reducing Treatment-Related Toxicities, and Improving Quality of Life Among Vulnerable Patients with Lung Cancer

-NutriCare will randomize 270 participants into two groups at a 1:1 ratio to an intervention or an enhanced control group.
-For participants randomized to the enhanced control group (n=135), the NutriTool, the oncology care team will provide participants with a nutrition toolkit involving printed educational materials.
-For participants randomized to the intervention group (n=135), the NutriCare, the oncology care team will additionally provide participants with a nutrition prescription, referral to registered dietitians (RDs) for remotely-delivered medical nutrition therapy counseling, and home-delivery of medically tailored meals.
-This project will address critical gaps in improving the nutritional status of vulnerable patients with lung cancer at the system level by achieving the following specific aims:
+NutriCare randomized 280 participants into two groups at a 1:1 ratio: an intervention group and an enhanced control group.
+Participants assigned to the enhanced control group, called NutriTool, received printed educational nutrition materials and monthly emails.
+Participants assigned to the intervention group, received the full NutriCare intervention, which included a nutrition prescription, referral to registered dietitians (RDs) for remotely delivered medical nutrition therapy counseling, and home delivery of medically tailored meals along with the printed materials and monthly emails.
+This project addressed critical gaps in improving the nutritional status of vulnerable patients with lung cancer at the system level by achieving the following specific aims.

 Project Aims